Skip to main content

 6. Add the SystemUserConnection system connection to enable anonymous access to the custom web service.

-1. Implement the endpoint of the custom web service .
-To do this, add the public string Test(string Name) method to the class in the Source Code Designer.
-Depending on the Name parameter value specified in the ISO-8859-1 encoding and sent in the request string, the response body contains the same parameter value in the same encoding.
+For this example, add the public string ReceiveEncodedText(string EncodedText) method that implements the endpoint of the custom web service.
+Depending on the EncodedText parameter value specified in the ISO-8859-1 encoding, the response body returns the same parameter value in the same encoding.

-2. Specify the user on whose behalf to process the current HTTP request .
+9. Specify the user on whose behalf to process the current HTTP request.
 To do this, call the SessionHelper.SpecifyWebOperationIdentity method of the Terrasoft.Web.Common namespace after retrieving SystemUserConnection.
 This method enables business processes to manage the database entity (Entity) from the custom web service that uses anonymous authentication.

 View the source code of the UsrEncodingService custom web service below.